Estimated reading time: 14 minutes

 Do I need to report a lost driver’s licence?

-The cost to replace your Ontario Driver’s Licence is $35.75 whether it is lost, stolen or damaged from Service Ontario.
+The cost to replace your Ontario Driver’s Licence is $35.75, whether lost, stolen, or damaged from Service Ontario.

-If you have a lost health card or other important government documents it’s important to report them immediately.
+You must immediately report if you have a lost health card or other important government documents.

 - Ontario Health Card